anielv95/kaggle-pg-4x01/README.md

 1. docker-compose up

+To test the deployment you just need to go inside the repository folder and execute:

+1. python ./src/predict-test.py

+Additionally, there is a file to create the trained model, .src/train.py, as the trained model is in the repository it's not mandatory to execute

+1. python ./src/train.py

 ## Setting environment

 If you want to execute the notebooks/eda.ipynb notebook you need to create a virtual environment and then install the packages, for Linux: